danielbodnar/awesome-stars/BY-LANG.md

 - [alpinelinux/alpine-make-vm-image](https://github.com/alpinelinux/alpine-make-vm-image) - Make customized Alpine Linux disk image for virtual machines
 - [jclulow/omnios-image-builder](https://github.com/jclulow/omnios-image-builder) - Prototype templates for illumos/image-builder to make OmniOS images for cloud use
 - [julianpoy/RecipeSage-selfhost](https://github.com/julianpoy/RecipeSage-selfhost) - A collection of configuration files to host your own private instance of RecipeSage for personal use.
+- [eslam3kl/3klCon](https://github.com/eslam3kl/3klCon) - Automation Recon tool which works with Large & Medium scopes.
+It performs a lot of tasks and gets back all the results in separated files.
 - [tldr-devops/startpack](https://github.com/tldr-devops/startpack) - Selfhosted tech starter pack for development of new project or startup
 - [shelmangroup/distroless-k8s](https://github.com/shelmangroup/distroless-k8s) - Kubernetes tools in a "distroless" container
 - [kasmtech/workspaces-images](https://github.com/kasmtech/workspaces-images) -